 That’s your smoker when it comes to dealings with bees.
 The smoker is your key negotiator.

-Without your negotiator, you’re at a serious disadvantage, and the bees will be more than glad to take up that advantage.
+Without a smoker, it’s hard to keep the bees calm.
+You’re at a serious disadvantage, and the bees will be more than glad to take up that advantage.

 You may be a pacifist, but there are problems that won’t go away simply because you let them be.
 Varroa is one of those problems.

-There are many seasoned beekeepers in operation today that have had to restart their project two or three times.
-Losing dozens of colonies year after year has had devastating effects on the bee population in the country.
+There are many seasoned beekeepers in operation today who have had to restart their projects two or three times.
+Losing dozens of established colonies year after year has had devastating effects on the bee population in the country.

 The upside is that it has gotten people to wake up and work out strategies to combat this pest.
 There are many options in the market, and we are advised to take an integrated approach to pest management.